nmrf/sadata-user-manual/users/being-a-user.md

 ### 4.1 Sadata Administration

-Sadata Administrators are the Users who maintain the core information within the application.
+Administrators are the Users who maintain the core information within the application.
 To recap:

 [Contributors ](/getting-started/users-and-roles.md)- responsible for uploading reports/data against assigned indicators